 Most construction costs have been incurred and are therefore known and reflected in the accounts.
-Future development risk is attached to development of the Kearney orebody, such as till stripping, where quantities are only estimated and subject to adverse variance.
+Future development risk is attached to development of the Kearney and Kerr ore bodies, such as till stripping, where quantities are only estimated and subject to adverse variance.